dotnet/docs/docs/standard/modernize-with-azure-and-containers/modernize-existing-apps-to-cloud-optimized/when-to-deploy-windows-containers-in-your-on-premises-iaas-vm-infrastructure.md

 ---
 title: When to deploy Windows Containers in your on-premises IaaS VM infrastructure
-description: .NET Microservices Architecture for Containerized .NET Applications | When to deploy Windows Containers in your on-premises IaaS VM infrastructure
+description: Modernize existing .NET applications with Azure Cloud and Windows containers | When to deploy Windows Containers in your on-premises IaaS VM infrastructure
 author: CESARDELATORRE
 ms.author: wiwagn
-ms.date: 10/26/2017
+ms.date: 04/28/2018
 ---
 # When to deploy Windows Containers in your on-premises IaaS VM infrastructure